Kingswood, Buckinghamshire

-Kingswood is a hamlet of 30 dwellings on the South side of the A41 from Waddesdon to Bicester and between the villages of Ludgershall and Grendon Underwood in Buckinghamshire, England.
+Kingswood is a hamlet of 30 dwellings on the south side of the A41 from Waddesdon to Bicester and between the villages of Ludgershall and Grendon Underwood in Buckinghamshire, England.
 Kingswood is also a civil parish within Aylesbury Vale area.
-Parish matters are currently administered via a parish meeting.
-There is an Italian restaurant, Canaletto, which opened in 2013.
+Parish matters are currently administered via parish meeting.

 The Village Hall blew down in the Great Storm of 1987.

 Etymology

-The hamlet name refers to the nearby Bernwood Forest, an ancient Royal hunting forest.
+The hamlet name refers to the nearby Bernwood Forest, an ancient royal hunting forest.

 Description

-The houses within the hamlet form part of a larger community encompassing a further 30 dwellings within adjoining parishes and includes a burial ground, a public house and a Mission Hall at the crossroads built around 1850 and left in trust in 1905 by Henry Grattan Guinness (1835–1910) for the salvation or edification of souls.
+The houses within the hamlet form part of a larger community encompassing a further 30 dwellings within adjoining parishes.
+Kingswood includes a burial ground, a public house and a Mission Hall at the crossroads built around 1850 and left in trust in 1905 by Henry Grattan Guinness (1835–1910) for the salvation or edification of souls.
 There is a Site of Special Scientific Interest, Ham Home-cum-Hamgreen Woods.

 History

-The old Roman Akeman Street was the main route to Cirencester, Cheltenham and Bath and the Crooked Billet an important coaching inn / staging post.
+The old Roman Akeman Street was the main route to Cirencester, Cheltenham and Bath and the Crooked Billet, an important coaching inn / staging post.

-The original trustees of the Mission Hall were William Kirby, Sydney Hopcroft, James & John Taylor and William Wellings; and adjoining land then owned by Amy Wellings on one side and William Daniels on the other.
+The original trustees of the Mission Hall were William Kirby, Sydney Hopcroft, James & John Taylor and William Wellings.
+Adjoining land was then owned by Amy Wellings on one side and William Daniels on the other.

 Henry Grattan Guinness established the East London Training Institute for Home and Foreign Missions in Stepney Green in 1873, across the road from the Mission Hall of his friend, Thomas Barnardo and moved to larger premises in Harley House in Bow later in that year.
 The institute was interdenominational and international, opening its own missions in Congo (1878), Peru (1897), India (1899), Borneo (1948), Nepal (1954), and Irian Jaya (1957).
 Present day Latin Link descends from the Peru mission.